eye of the giant squid

 Who’s using our face in surveillance capitalism?
 What about our voice? ”You lose control of your data, you lose control of your narrative.”
 (Adam Harvey)

 The cycle of our online selves turning into datasets and becoming machine learning algorithms, leaking and reprocessing our information provided by the interfaces that mediate our online lives, is getting faster and wilder.

 eye of the giant squid* is a research/art project that investigates these questions and builds an artificial ecosystem from this cycle.

-The video was created during the quarantine by converting 5000 images into a dataset from 10 videos that I recorded over CCTV in different cities of the world and training it through machine learning.
+The video was created during the quarantine by converting 5000 images into a dataset taken from CCTVs in different cities of the world and training it through machine learning.
 Machine learning studies continue with different datasets.

 The cables connected together represent the closed and connectedness of the flow, while they also represent the sensors of the giant squid.